EXPERT EVIDENCE ON PHILIPPINES FAMILY LAW

 THE PHILIPPINES AND CHILD ABDUCTION

-The Philippines is not a party to the Hague Convention on the Civil Aspects of International Child Abduction, nor are there any international or bilateral treaties in force between the Philippines and the United States dealing with international parental child abduction.
+Although the Philippines is now a party to the Hague Convention on the Civil Aspects of International Child Abduction, the United States has not accepted its accession.
+Accordingly, the Hague Abduction Convention is not in force between the two countries, nor are there any international or bilateral treaties in force between the Philippines and the United States dealing with international parental child abduction.

-Therefore, there is no treaty remedy by which the left behind parent would be able to pursue recovery of the child/ren should they be abducted to or wrongfully retained in the Philippines.
+Therefore, there is no treaty remedy by which the left behind parent would be able to pursue recovery of the child/ren residing in the United States should they be abducted to or wrongfully retained in the Philippines.
 Once in the Philippines, the child/ren would be completely subject to Philippine law for all matters including custody.

 The United States is not a party to any treaty or convention on the enforcement of court orders.
 A custody decree issued by a court in the U.S. has no binding legal force abroad, although it may have a persuasive force in some countries.
 Furthermore, a U.S. custody decree may be considered by foreign courts and authorities as evidence and, in some cases, foreign courts may voluntarily recognize and enforce it on the basis of comity (the voluntary recognition by courts of one jurisdiction of the laws and judicial decisions of another).